wp-plugins/myc4-import/readme.txt

 	3. Activate the plugin

 	4. Inside the Wordpress admin, go to Settings > MYC4 import, adjust the parameters according to your needs, and save them.
+	The format for your MYC4 feed link is: https://www.myc4.com/RSS/UserBidsRSS.ashx?c=<UserID>
+	To find your UserId view your investor profile from https://www.myc4.com/Invest/Investors and look at the last number in the url, that's your MYC4 id

 	5. click Import and Publish Bids to fetch your active bids from myc4 and import them as posts in your blog.

+== Changelog ==

+= 0.2 =
+* modified to work with the new myc4 site layout
+* added details about the MYC4 rss link